kawaiiDango/pano-scrobbler/README.md

 - Scrobbles to Lastfm, Librefm, ListenBrainz, Pleroma and other compatible services
 - View song, album, artist, album artist, and tag details
 - View scrobbles from a specific time, such as last year or last month
-- Extract or Fix metadata such as "Remastered" with regex pattern edits
+- Extract or fix metadata such as "Remastered" with regex pattern edits
+- Extract the first artist from a string of all performers before scrobbling
 - Block artists, songs, etc., and automatically skip or mute when they play
 - Check what your followed users are listening to and view their stats
 - Import and export settings, edits, and blocklists